-Cold weather crops like salad greens, peas, onions, and the whole cabbage family do not mind some frost and actually prefer the cooler spring weather to grow.
+Cold weather crops like salad greens, peas, onions, and most of the cabbage family do not mind some frost and actually prefer the cooler spring weather to grow.
 See also how different plants survive frost.

 With all these benefits we had to come up with ways to embrace the cold spring challenge finding ways that work.

 Microclimates make a big difference in a cold climate.
 A south-facing slope will always be a bit warmer than a north slope.
 We share more about it in our blog article: Microclimates in a northern climate.

 Microclimates can be created purposely to protect plants from cold.
 Using microclimates we can plant heat-loving plants in warmer areas and cool weather crops in more exposed cooler areas of our garden.

 A windbreak can be planted or built with recycled windows, pallets, straw bales, or a fence.
 It helps young plants to get a better start and also provides a warmer microclimate during the whole growing season.

 Raised beds are always a bit warmer, this is because cold falls and frost often flows like a river and might go around a raised bed.
 Raised beds have more sun exposure, which can make a big difference as well.